TheAndrew2115/Minimax-Checkers-with-Alpha-Beta-Pruning-/README.md

 To control the pieces, we built our own controller using pushbuttons and a breadboard and hooked it up to the mega. here is a detailed view of it.
 ![Board](./IMG_0259.jpg)
 The arrows move the green cursor in the appropriate direction.
 The 'Y' button selects a tile and allows the user to perform an attack afterwards.
 The 'N' button allows the user to cancel a tile selection.

+For our player vs CPU component, we used the minimax algorithm, with alpha-beta pruning, to generate the moves.
+To implement our minimax algorithm, we created a class called Node whose instances would represent every “node” of the decision tree.
+The most important attribute in the class was the vector of type node called “children,” which stores the child nodes.

+The minimax algorithm is simple to understand.
+First, we designated one player, the computer, as the “maximizing player” and the other, the user, as the “minimizing player.”
+This means that after the evaluation function is called on a board state, the maximizing player will favour boards with a higher (positive) value whereas the minimizing player will favour those with a lower (negative) value.
+To project the next move for the computer, we took the current board state as a parameter.
+From this board state, we alternated between projecting all the possible board states after the computer or the player makes a move.
+This was accomplished by scanning through the board for the player or the computer’s pieces.
+If the pieces could move, we created a new board state and stored it in a vector.
+Once we reached a certain predetermined “depth” (how many moves we chose to look ahead) we called the evaluate function on the final board states.
+From here, we performed a series of maximizing and minimizing on the evaluations, alternating as we go up the decision tree, until we received a final value.